7515 Colshire Drive

 Search This Site

-I am a Principal Computational Linguist in the Human Language Technology Department at MITRE - a not-for-profit, federally-funded research and development organization.
+I am a Principal Computational Linguist in the Human Language Technology Department at MITRE, a federally-funded non-profit research and development center.
 I specialize in Persian language processing and social media analytics, with emphasis on the study of low-density languages.
 I have experience in research and development in the areas of grammar development, machine translation, information extraction, and lexical semantics.
 My theoretical linguistic research has focused on the study of complex predicates, the interface of syntax and semantics, and the definition of the word.
 I also have experience in Heritage Language analysis and pedagogy in Persian and Armenian.

 I am currently Adjunct Faculty at the Communication, Culture and Technology department, at Georgetown University.